 We know that this eco-house tip sounds a bit messy and… smelly, but it doesn’t have to be if you do it correctly.
 When you are done with your cooking endeavours, gather all of your scraps and place them in the compost bin, add a bit of water and voilà – DIY fertiliser for your garden!
-You can use anything from eggshells, tea bags, and banana peels to leftover pizza.
+Depending on your preferred composting method, you can use anything from eggshells, tea bags, and banana peels to leftover pizza.

 This is probably the best advice that we can give you.
 Make time to tell your children the importance of all of the things we mentioned above.
 By helping them understand the significance of keeping our planet clean, you create a future generation that will not react to problems but will prevent them from occurring in the first place.

 Every company out there has a duty towards the environment, and Fantastic Services is a brand that keeps this responsibility close to the heart.
 We always strive to incorporate our eco-friendly approach in everything we do, no matter if we are talking about the services that we provide for our clients or in the way we market ourselves.

 When it comes to advertising, last July we did what we know to do best – be creative, innovative, and of course – eco-friendly.
 With the concept to find an untraditional and environmentally aware way to market the brand, we came up with the following solution – We reverse graffitied the streets of London with a promo code that our future and current clients can use for their services.
 And how is this eco-friendly you ask?